guardicode/centra-py-client/docs/installation.rst

     $ pip install centra_py_client

-This is the preferred method to install centra-py-client, as it will always install the most recent stable release.
+This is the preferred method to install centra-py-client, as it will always install the most recent released version.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.